 Edgewise microsegmentation technology discovers individual applications and their legitimate communication patterns and, using AI and machine learning algorithms, automatically creates and enforces authorized communication to provide application segmentation.
 Legacy network segmentation simply falls short here, unable to provide the granular, flexible policies organizations need to protect today’s dynamic, ephemeral workloads.

 In the modern threat landscape, cybersecurity should focus on protecting users, applications, and data, not the network.
 Zscaler secures connections between users and applications based on business policies, without connecting them to the corporate network—an approach known as zero trust network access (ZTNA).
 That’s why it made perfect sense to extend our zero trust approach with secure app-to-app communication.
 The acquisition of Edgewise broadened the Zscaler Zero Trust Exchange™ to deliver stronger security for public clouds and data centers as part of Zscaler Workload Segmentation (ZWS).

 Zscaler Workload Segmentation

-Zscaler Workload Segmentation (ZWS) offering.
-ZWS simplifies microsegmentation by automating policy creation and management while protecting your applications and workloads in data centers and cloud environments.
+Zscaler Workload Segmentation (ZWS) simplifies microsegmentation by automating policy creation and management while protecting your applications and workloads in data centers and cloud environments.
 With one click, our cloud native security platform reveals risk across your organization and applies identity-based protection to workloads—without any changes to your network.